-VMware has re-released a security advisory and updated software to address the OpenSSL SSL, TLS, and DTLS plaintext recovery attack vulnerability.
+Red Hat has released an additional security advisory and updated packages to address the OpenSSL SSL, TLS, and DTLS plaintext recovery attack vulnerability.

 OpenSSL contains a vulnerability that could allow an unauthenticated, remote attacker to obtain sensitive information.